yanzhoushow/hackathon/README.md

 # Keep Calm and Hack On

 ## Core Values
+- Intrinsically motivated by the ownership and responsibility
 - Insatiable desire for adventure and exploration
 - Unstoppability
-- Welcomes the opportunity of ownership and responsibility
 - Balance technical perfection and speed of development